 Quillivant XR is a liquid, extended-release ADHD stimulant medication that was especially designed for children who have a tough time swallowing pills.
 Learn more about side effects, dosages, warnings, and more here.

 What is Quillivant XR?

 Quillivant XR is a central nervous system stimulant approved by the FDA for the treatment of attention deficit disorder (ADHD or ADD) in children ages 6-12, adolescents, and adults.
 It is the only liquid, extended-release methylphenidate product available.
-It is especially useful for the one-third of children who can’t swallow pills and for people of any age who need very low doses of methylphenidate medication.
+It is especially useful for the one-third of children who can’t swallow pills and for adults who need very low doses of methylphenidate medication.
 Quillivant XR became available in January 2013.

 How is Quillivant XR taken?

-Quillivant XR is a liquid formulation that slowly releases methylphenidate (the molecule found in Ritalin and Concerta).
-According to the drug’s manufacturer, Quillivant XR works in 45 minutes and keeps working for up to 12 hours after taking.*
+Quillivant XR is a banana-flavored liquid formulation that slowly releases methylphenidate (the molecule found in Ritalin and Concerta).
+According to the drug’s manufacturer, Quillivant XR works in 45 minutes and slowly keeps working for up to 12 hours.*

-The recommended starting dose of Quillivant XR for patients 6 years and above is 20 mg once daily in the morning.
-The dose may be titrated weekly in increments of 10 mg to 20 mg.
-Daily doses above 60 mg have not been studied and are not recommended.
+The recommended starting dose of Quillivant XR for patients 6 years and above is 20mg once daily in the morning.
+The dose may be titrated weekly in increments of 10mg to 20mg.
+Daily doses above 60mg have not been studied and are not recommended.
 The medication is taken orally with a plastic syringe packaged with the medication.
 Shake the bottle well for at least 10 seconds, and then measure the medicine with the included syringe.

 Why would someone take Quillivant XR instead of another methylphenidate like Ritalin?

 All side effects of stimulant medications occur when the medications are either entering the body or leaving the body at the end of the dose.
 The slower that blood levels change, the less likely that side effects will occur.
-People usually pay the extra money for extended-release formulations, such as Quillivant XR, because they are smoother (better tolerated).
+People may prefer extended-release formulations, such as Quillivant XR, because they are smoother (better tolerated).
 Quillivant XR may be preferred for children who can’t swallow pills and for adults who need very low doses of methylphenidate medication.

 Who should avoid Quillivant XR?